Blaker-Space/object-oriented-programming/README.md

 # Main Topics Covered:

 In this course, our class gained an understanding of the key principles of object-oriented programming using Java: abstraction, encapsulation, polymorphism, and inheritance!
-I completed the course with a 101.43% after completing an extra credit program (Program 3 Number System Conversion)
+I completed the course with a 101.43% after completing an extra credit program (Program 3 Number System Conversion).